Submission Guidelines for Senior Theses and Projects

 - Finally, fill in the fields on the submission form, including selection of open access or campus-restricted, and upload the thesis document.

-- Once I (Repository administrator) approve the thesis submission, it will be visible on the Repository site.
+- Once the thesis submission has been processed by the Repository Administrator, it will be visible on the Repository site.

 Please do not hesitate to contact me with any questions, concerns, or problems.
 You are free to make an appointment with me to walk through the submission process if you prefer.